itsTheFae/MusicBot/README.md

 Cherry-picking (or otherwise copying) is welcome should you feel inclined.
 Here is a list of changes made so far, with most recent first:

+- Update the `queue` command to add pagination by both command arg and reactions.
+- Allow `listids` and `perms` commands to fall back to sending in public if DM fails.
 - Add actual command-line arguments to control logging, show version, and skip startup checks.
   - Supported CLI flags:
     - `-V` to print version and exit.